-Withdrawal at an Angle of α to the Grain
+Withdrawal at an Angle of a to the Grain

-- Where steel plate side members are used, the steel plate hole must be the correct size and 3. the thickness of the steel plate shall be taken in consideration to ensure proper bearing of the fastener head.
-4. - Connections should meet requirements provided in the General Notes to the Designer section. - The examples represent single-fastener connections.
-However, in practice, all connections shall consist of at least two fasteners.

-when calculating the withdrawal capacity of the fastener.

-The tip of the fastener (equal to D in length) must be excluded from the effective length
+- Where steel plate side members are used, the steel plate hole must be the correct size and 3. the thickness of the steel plate shall be taken in consideration to ensure proper bearing of the - Connections should meet requirements provided in the General Notes to the Designer section. - The examples represent single-fastener connections.
+However, in practice, all connections shall consist of at least two fasteners. - The tip of the fastener (equal to D in length) must be excluded from the effective length when calculating the withdrawal capacity of the fastener.